Images: Dioramas, left "Poison", right "Ivy" , Dimension each: ca 6 m x 3 m / Photos: Matthias Herrmann

 Project leader: Annette Südbeck

-embodiment garments: Regina Maria Möller with Vera Wieczorek
+embodiment garments: Regina Maria Möller in cooperation with Vera Wieczorek

 Special thanks to Constanze Ruhm